-Attending Actors Pro Expo Global 2023?
+Attending WeAudition: Actors Pro Expo Global 2023?
 AMAZING!
 Acknowledge yourself because you are one of the few who take action towards their dreams vs the masses who only dream.
 You’ve got the passion to go out there and make your dream a reality.

 You have the talent, the work ethic, skills and belief to make your career happen.
 You’ve drawn a line in the sand and said that 2023 is going to be the year you make some serious strides in your career, building your dream brick by brick.